 Sign up FAQs

 No. You'll only need a credit check if you'd like to apply to pay for a Fi phone through monthly payments.
-Learn more about paying for your phone through monthly installments.
+Learn how to pay for your phone through monthly installments.

 You can apply to pay for your Fi phone over time.
 This will likely require a credit check.
-Learn more about paying for your phone through monthly installments.
+Learn how to pay for your phone through monthly installments.

 Check the status of your account with your current carrier.
 If you're under contract, check if there are any early termination fees.
 If so, you might be charged for leaving your contract early.
 If you have questions, contact your current carrier.

 If you are transferring your number, don't cancel your current service until you've set up your Google Fi phone and your number transfer is finished.
-Learn more about transferring your number.
+Learn more about Learn how to transfer your number.

 You can find out if your number can be transferred when you sign up for Google Fi.
-Learn more about transferring your number.
+Learn how to transfer your number.

 If you purchase a Fi phone from Google Fi, you can enroll in device protection at time of purchase or up to 30 days after it ships.

 With device protection, you can quickly get a replacement in the event of accidental damage (including drops, cracks, and spills), or mechanical breakdown beyond the 1-year manufacturer's warranty period.